2026 IRS Tax Refund Schedule And Direct Deposit Payment Calendar

 Average IRS Refund

-Based on the latest statistics from the 2023 tax year the IRS processed over 160 million returns with the average refund payment being $3,089.
-This was 5% lower than the prior year.
+Based on the latest statistics from the latest tax year the IRS processed over 160 million returns with the average refund payment of $3,138.
+This was 1% lower than the prior year.

 Why Your Refund Payment Could be Delayed